 Chichester State Forest is divided into two distinct areas, the western side centred on the Allyn River and the eastern side centred on the Telegherry River.

-Access to sites around Allyn River is via Dungog or Gresford, about 2 hours drive from Newcastle or 3.5 hours from Sydney.
+Access to sites around Allyn River is via Dungog or Gresford, about two hours drive from Newcastle or 3.5 hours from Sydney.
 Coming from Gresford, the road crosses a number of causeways that may become impassable during periods of heavy rain.

 Forests in this area have been harvested many times for timber over many decades - some for over 150 years - so the forests you see today are regrowth forests.
 Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites, while also allowing for sustainable timber production (read more about sustainable forest management).

 The Allyn River Forest Rest Area is a great day use area for swimming, bushwalking, relaxing or four-wheel-driving.
 The nearby swimming hole at Ladies Well is a cool refreshing swimming hole that is perfect for a dip in the warmer summer months.

 A small picnic spot on the opposite bank of the river from the larger Allyn River Forest Rest Area.
 Here you'll find the start of the beautiful Allyn River Rainforest Walking Track.

 A spectacular lookout offers 360 degree views of the forests, park and wilderness of the Barrington Tops.
 Follow Mount Allyn Road through dry eucalypt forest at lower altitudes to cool temperate Antarctic beech forest and then into open grassy forest.
 The return distance from the main road is 28 kilometres.
 Note: The road up to Mount Allyn can become slippery in wet weather and may be seasonally closed due to snowfalls.

 A picturesque waterhole with cascades where you can relax on warm rocks or take a dip in the cool Allyn waters.

 Dobbie Rim is a small grassed picnic area.
 Please note, the closest toilets are located nearby at Old Camp.